Morgan Stanley Trims GoHealth (NASDAQ:GOCO) Target Price to $13.00

-GoHealth (NASDAQ:GOCO) had its price target reduced by Morgan Stanley from $14.00 to $13.00 in a research report sent to investors on Wednesday, Analyst Ratings Network reports.
-They currently have an equal weight rating on the stock.
+GoHealth (NASDAQ:GOCO) had its price target lowered by Morgan Stanley from $14.00 to $13.00 in a research note issued to investors on Tuesday, Benzinga reports.
+The brokerage currently has an equal weight rating on the stock.

-GOCO has been the topic of a number of other reports.
-Evercore ISI reduced their price target on shares of GoHealth from $27.00 to $25.00 and set an outperform rating on the stock in a research note on Thursday, November 12th.
-Zacks Investment Research downgraded shares of GoHealth from a hold rating to a sell rating in a research note on Tuesday, January 12th.
-Credit Suisse Group reduced their price target on shares of GoHealth from $21.00 to $19.00 and set an outperform rating on the stock in a research note on Tuesday.
-Finally, Raymond James reissued a buy rating on shares of GoHealth in a research note on Thursday, November 12th.
-One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and ten have given a buy rating to the stock.
-The stock currently has an average rating of Buy and a consensus target price of $20.00.
+GOCO has been the subject of several other research reports.
+Credit Suisse Group cut their target price on GoHealth from $21.00 to $19.00 and set an outperform rating for the company in a research report on Monday, March 15th.
+Zacks Investment Research cut GoHealth from a hold rating to a sell rating in a research report on Tuesday, January 12th.
+Finally, Raymond James cut their target price on GoHealth from $18.00 to $15.00 and set an outperform rating for the company in a research report on Monday, March 15th.
+One research analyst has rated the stock with a sell rating, one has issued a hold rating and ten have issued a buy rating to the company’s stock.
+The company has an average rating of Buy and an average price target of $19.70.

-In other GoHealth news, COO Shane E. Cruz sold 75,000 shares of the business’s stock in a transaction that occurred on Monday, January 25th.
-The shares were sold at an average price of $14.64, for a total transaction of $1,098,000.00.
-Following the completion of the transaction, the chief operating officer now owns 75,000 shares in the company, valued at approximately $1,098,000.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, COO Shane E. Cruz sold 113,171 shares of the business’s stock in a transaction that occurred on Tuesday, February 9th.
-The stock was sold at an average price of $15.02, for a total transaction of $1,699,828.42.
-Following the transaction, the chief operating officer now owns 113,171 shares of the company’s stock, valued at approximately $1,699,828.42.
+In other GoHealth news, Director Anita Pramoda purchased 10,370 shares of the firm’s stock in a transaction that occurred on Friday, March 12th.
+The stock was purchased at an average cost of $9.99 per share, with a total value of $103,596.30.
+Following the purchase, the director now owns 22,275 shares of the company’s stock, valued at $222,527.25.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CFO Travis J. Matthiesen sold 146,000 shares of the firm’s stock in a transaction that occurred on Monday, January 11th.
+The stock was sold at an average price of $14.98, for a total value of $2,187,080.00.
+Following the sale, the chief financial officer now directly owns 146,000 shares of the company’s stock, valued at $2,187,080.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 346,000 shares of company stock valued at $5,162,580 in the last quarter.
+Insiders sold a total of 346,000 shares of company stock valued at $5,162,580 over the last ninety days.

-A number of hedge funds and other institutional investors have recently bought and sold shares of GOCO.
-Centerbridge Partners L.P. purchased a new stake in shares of GoHealth during the 3rd quarter worth approximately $529,896,000.
-Credit Suisse AG lifted its position in shares of GoHealth by 51.0% during the 4th quarter.
-Credit Suisse AG now owns 4,528,846 shares of the company’s stock worth $61,864,000 after buying an additional 1,528,764 shares during the last quarter.
-BlackRock Inc. lifted its position in shares of GoHealth by 3.5% during the 4th quarter.
-BlackRock Inc. now owns 3,503,594 shares of the company’s stock worth $47,860,000 after buying an additional 117,888 shares during the last quarter.
-Alliancebernstein L.P. lifted its position in shares of GoHealth by 5.0% during the 4th quarter.
-Alliancebernstein L.P. now owns 3,322,637 shares of the company’s stock worth $45,387,000 after buying an additional 159,360 shares during the last quarter.
-Finally, Massachusetts Financial Services Co.
-MA purchased a new stake in shares of GoHealth during the 3rd quarter worth approximately $20,944,000.
-Institutional investors own 26.55% of the company’s stock.
+Several hedge funds have recently modified their holdings of the stock.
+Norges Bank bought a new stake in shares of GoHealth during the 4th quarter worth approximately $6,830,000.
+UBS Asset Management Americas Inc. bought a new stake in shares of GoHealth during the 4th quarter worth approximately $395,000.
+Cannell Capital LLC bought a new stake in shares of GoHealth during the 4th quarter worth approximately $6,948,000.
+Nuveen Asset Management LLC lifted its stake in shares of GoHealth by 7.4% during the 4th quarter.
+Nuveen Asset Management LLC now owns 142,368 shares of the company’s stock worth $1,944,000 after acquiring an additional 9,818 shares during the last quarter.
+Finally, Pier Capital LLC lifted its stake in shares of GoHealth by 171.6% during the 4th quarter.
+Pier Capital LLC now owns 711,221 shares of the company’s stock worth $9,715,000 after acquiring an additional 449,399 shares during the last quarter.
+26.55% of the stock is owned by hedge funds and other institutional investors.

 As a leading health insurance marketplace, GoHealth's mission is to improve access to healthcare in America.
 Enrolling in a health insurance plan can be confusing for customers, and the seemingly small differences between plans can lead to significant out-of-pocket costs or lack of access to critical medicines and even providers.